arafato/alicloud-core-concepts-book/manuscript/crossborder_integration.md

 Also do the same configuration on the second ECS instance.
 After that restart the nginx-server to make the new configuration effective.
 Depending on your distribution this can be done for example via
 `$ systemctl restart nginx`

+2. Load Distribution with SLB
+In order to distribute requests equally on both proxy machines you also need to setup an internal SLB in the same region as the proxy machines.
+It will not be exposed to the public internet.
+Then add the two ECS instances with the nginx proxy running to the standard server group and create a TCP listener that forwards any request to the proxies on ports 80 and 443.
+For DNS requests we recommend to use a UDP listener which is listening and forwarding on port 53.
+The web-based wizard will guide you through the entire process.
+If not sure which values to choose just go with the default values for now and adapt later for specific requirements.

 ### Conclusion